xapian/xapian-docsprint/xapian-core-rst/postingsource.rst

     Xapian::weight get_maxweight() const;

-This is just a getter method for a member variable in the ``Xapian::PostingSource`` class, and is inlined from the API headers, so there's no point storing this yourself in your subclass - it should be just as efficient to call ``get_maxweight()`` whenever you want to use it.
+This is just a getter method for a member variable in the xapian-class:`PostingSource` class, and is inlined from the API headers, so there's no point storing this yourself in your subclass - it should be just as efficient to call ``get_maxweight()`` whenever you want to use it.